cbochs/spotify-backup/README.md

 ---

 **NOTE**: many (if not all) features are in-progress right now.
-Until [v0.1](https://github.com/cbochs/spotify-backup/projects/1) is complete, most of these features are likely unavailable.
+Until [v0.1](https://github.com/cbochs/spotify-backup/projects/1) is complete, most of these features are likely to be unavailable.

 **Features**
 * Full-featured CLI to manage and run backups